nishantnepal/nishantnepal.github.io/_posts/2025-11-12-building-gen-ai-evaluation.md

 Example, my dataset looks like this if i am testing a Natural Language to SQL use case.
 The key is to look and idenfity patterns.
 Maybe it consistently generates SQL that looks correct but doesn’t execute.
 Maybe it joins the wrong tables or filters on the wrong column names.
 Maybe it returns a result that’s close but not identical, or it misses edge cases like distinct counts or date calculations.
 These recurring failure modes help you understand exactly how the model behaves and where prompt or model changes will matter.

+> Note: Your evaluation data should be a team effort involving SMEs and any other team involved in using, testing your application.
+This is not a pure technical effort.

 ![Eval Questions](/assets/images/genai-eval-questions.png)

 > Note: The ground truth column can be a string, number or any data type.
-The reason i have it as a pointer to a file is because in my case, it contains more information that do not cleanly fit into a cell
+The reason i have it as a pointer to a file is because in my case, SQL query results can be large JSON objects with nested data—too complex for a spreadsheet cell but perfect for a referenced file.

 The next step is running those questions against the LLMs that you want to target and capturing the outputs from the LLMs.
 If you have a small evaluation dataset, you can manually validate the results but its likely that the eval dataset keeps on growing and you need to start thinking about evaluating advanced options such as "LLM as a judge".